 TGbf editor, make the following change in 11.55.1.5.2.1 in D1.0:

-NOTE—In a A TB sensing measurement instance that starts with polling phase and receives no CTS-to-self frame from any of the non-AP STAs can proceed without NDPA and/or TF sounding phase.
+NOTE—In a A TB sensing measurement instance that starts with polling phase and receives no CTS-to-self frame from any of the non-AP STAs does not proceed with NDPA and/or TF sounding phase if all STAs are assigned to be polled in the current sensing availability window.
 In this case, the AP can also start a new back off to access the channel and send another Sensing Polling Trigger frame.